 Alarm data set.
 The Alarm data set is a medium to large network containing 37 nodes with a total of 509 parameters.
 The data set is used to compare the performance of HNet with Bayesian structure learning, random results and the golden truth.
 To generate a data set with a ground truth, we used Bayesian forward sampling with Conditional Probability Distributions (CPDs) of the Alarm system.
 We sampled with N=1000, 5000 and 10.000 samples.
-Because some nodes consist more than two states, we only considered the true states as response variable to avoid analysing mixed background groups.
+Because some nodes consist of more than two states, we only considered the true states as response variable to avoid analysing mixed background groups.
 Because the golden truth of node-links and edge directionality is known for the network, it can be used to examine the performance of HNet compared to Bayesian structure learning.
-We did setup three experiments: 1.
+Three experiments were set up: 1.
 HNet versus golden truth, 2.
 Bayesian structure learning versus golden truth, and 3. random adjacency matrix versus the golden truth.
 Each experiment is performed for the detection of directed and undirected edges (Figure 3A).
 The performance is scored using Matthews correlation coefficient (MCC).
 Note that MCC is a measure to quantify the quality of binary classifications, in this case the detected node-links and its directionality.
 Coefficient values range between -1 and +1 with coefficient of +1 represents a perfect prediction, 0 an average random prediction and -1 an inverse prediction.
 The results for N=1000, towards 10.000 samples, including edge directionality, showed an average MCC score of 0.23 + 0.0001 (P<1x10-4) for HNet.
-Bayesian structure learning showed an average MCC score of 0.34 + 0.009 (P=1x10-10), and the average MCC score when using random edges is 0.004 + 0.0003 (P=0.4).
+Bayesian structure learning showed an average MCC score of 0.34 + 0.009 (P=1x10-10), and the average MCC score when using random edges was 0.004 + 0.0003 (P=0.4).
 We also analysed the specificity of the various models in the detection of undirected node-links.
 To make the results comparable across the various models we symmetrized the elements on the adjacency matrix with respect to the diagonal.
 The average MCC score for the detection of undirected edges in HNet is 0.33 + 0.0002 (P<1x10-6), for Bayesian structure learning the average MCC score is 0.52 + 0.006 (P<1x10-11), and the average MCC score when using random node-links is 0.004 + 0.0003 (P=0.49).
 Finally, we also compared the undirected adjacency matrix of the golden truth towards the directed model which results in an average MCC score of 0.69 (P<1x10-13).